Teach901 features a video profile of New Leader Archie Moss and his work as principal at Bruce Elementary School in Memphis.

-New Leaders’ Chief Policy and Evaluation Officer Jackie Gran talks to Education Week article about new resources from RAND Corporation and CCSSO designed to help states use the Every Student Succeeds Act to strengthen school leadership.
+New Leaders’ Chief Policy and Evaluation Officer Jackie Gran talks to Education Week about new resources from RAND Corporation and CCSSO designed to help states use the Every Student Succeeds Act to strengthen school leadership.

 Two New Leaders, Jessica Nauiokas and Nadia Lopez, win Principal Blackboard Awards.